 As I started meditating more I did find there are four core feelings you can expect to feel during meditation.
 This can be helpful for new meditators to be aware of as they are learning.

-If you need meditation tips and guidance for starting a meditation practice, I highly recommend starting with my introductory Release & Let Go class.
+If you need meditation tips and guidance for starting a meditation practice, I highly recommend starting with my introductory yoga classes.
 You will get easy access to videos to help with breathing and meditation, plus a calming Spotify playlist and a list of yoga postures for relieving stress and anxiety.

 You can also try to just sit still for five minutes with a timer set.
 Sitting still on your own can be super hard, even for just five minutes, but I promise you will get the hang of it.